Skip to content

 1. Architectures: Reduce — Network and Industrial Efficiency

-Demand reduction is anchored in mandatory product standards, smart metering, and industrial recycling rules that preserve treated water inside productive use circuits before new supply is required.
+Demand reduction is supported by mandatory efficiency standards, smart metering, leakage control, customer information, and industrial recycling requirements that preserve treated water within productive use circuits.

-NEWater turns used water into a strategic supply source at national scale, with DTSS2 and major reclamation assets expanding the feedstock and treatment backbone needed for future growth.
+NEWater transforms treated used water into a strategic national resource, while deep-tunnel conveyance and major reclamation assets provide the feedstock and treatment backbone required for expansion.

 3. Resolution: Reuse — Industrial Precinct Loops

-Co-location between water reclamation and waste management aligns water, waste, and energy flows to reduce treatment energy demand and strengthen precinct-scale circular economy performance.
+Co-location between water reclamation and solid-waste management aligns water, waste, sludge, and energy flows to reduce treatment demand and strengthen precinct-scale circular performance.

-5. Capability Building: Restore — Living Waterways and Coastal Ecosystems
+5. Capability Building: Restore — Waterways and Coastal Systems

 About the Author